Is Solar Battery Storage Worth It?

 1) Batteries pay for themselves

-As of early 2024, batteries are still quite expensive.
+As of late 2024, batteries are still quite expensive.
 A decent amount of battery storage (around 10 kWh) will cost around $10,000 and could take ~15 years to pay for itself.
 Most are warranted for 10 years.

 It’s not enough for a $10,000 battery system to save $10,001 on electricity bills in today’s money by the end of its life to be worthwhile.
 It will also have to save at least as much value as the next best use of that $10,000 would have provided.